 2. Death Note

-In addition to the full anime series, you could also watch the Netflix exclusive, live-action adaption of Death Note as well.
-It’s not nearly as good as the anime series, but it does stay faithful to the source material, even if the acting does leave something to be desired.
+In addition to the full anime series, you could also watch the Netflix exclusive, live-action adaptation of Death Note as well.
+It’s not nearly as good as the anime series, but it does stay faithful to the source material.

 Based on a popular series of video games from the 80’s and early 90’s, Castlevania offers a fresh new take on the story of Dracula.
 The show starts off with an angry mob burning a woman suspected of witchcraft at the stake.
 Afterwards, the woman is identified as Lisa Tepes, the beloved wife of Count Vlad Dracula Tepes.
 Once the news of his wife’s death reaches Dracula, he puts a curse on the town and all the inhabitants of Wallachia.
 An army of demons and monsters begin terrorizing the townsfolk, until the legendary monster hunter Simon Belmont starts fighting back.
 With the help of mysterious sorceress Sypha Belnades and Dracula’s half vampire, half human son Alucard, Simon attempts to kill Dracula, once and for all.

-Loaded with a stunning cast of voice actors, Castlevania is one of the highest rated anime shows currently available on Netlix.
-The show is also a Netflix original series, and the company has already announced that a season 2 is in the works.
-And with Halloween right around the corner, there’s no better time to start watching than now.
+Loaded with a stunning cast of voice actors, Castlevania is one of the highest rated anime shows currently available on Netflix.
+The show is also a Netflix original series, and already has two seasons (with a third coming) under its belt.

 4. Devilman Crybaby